MyNextID/git-id/README.md

 ## Privacy Considerations

 - **Public Identity Binding:**
   Git ID publicly binds a cryptographic public key to your GitHub username.
-This link may will expose your identity across platforms that use your key.
+This link may expose your identity across platforms that use your key.
 - **Metadata Leakage:**
   Verifiers or observers can correlate activities tied to your Git ID key to analyze your network, behaviour, or affiliations.